 If you didn't type it correctly, the Message Area will turn red and complain about an error.
-If this happens, make sure that you've copied the example code exactly: the numbers should be contained within parentheses and have commas between each of them, and the line should end with a semicolon.
+If this happens, make sure that you've copied the example code exactly: the numbers should be contained within parentheses and have commas between each of them.

 One of the most difficult things about getting started with programming is that you have to be very specific about the syntax.
 The Processing software isn't always smart enough to know what you mean, and can be quite fussy about the placement of punctuation.
 You'll get used to it with a little practice.